HaugrNet/eds/accessories/release/README.txt

 Step 2: Run the database setup scripts

-Next run the psql scripts in the "postgresql" directory of your cws installation.

-$cd /{CWS_HOME}/postgresql/

-=== Fresh Installation ===

-In this directory, the 01-install.sql script should be run.
-This will automatically trigger the two other scripts.
+To either create or update a CWS installation, the 01-setup.sql script should be run.
+This will automatically trigger the other scripts.
 From a command line, this can be done in one of the following two ways based on your postgres user configuration:

 If you run the postgres user as sudo (recommended):
-$ cd ${CWS_HOME}/postgresql
-$ sudo -u postgres psql --file 01-install.sql
+$ sudo -u postgres psql --file ${CWS_HOME}/postgresql/01-setup.sql

 Or, if you have given the postgres user a linux password:
 $ cd postgresql
 $ su postgres
-$ psql postgres --file 01-install.sql
+$ psql postgres --file ${CWS_HOME}/postgresql/01-setup.sql
 $ exit

-You will be prompted for a password while the script is running, enter "cws" as the password unless you have modified the sql script and changed the cws_user password to something else.

-=== Update Installation ===

-In this directory, the 03-update.sql script should be run.
-From a command line, this can be done in one of the following two ways based on your postgres user
-configuration:

-If you run the postgres user as sudo (recommended):
-$ cd ${CWS_HOME}/postgresql
-$ sudo -u postgresql psql -U cws_user cws --file 03-update.sql

-Or, if you have given the postgres user a linux password:
-$ cd postgresql
-$ su postgres
-$ psql -U cws_user cws --file 03-update.sql
-$ exit

-You will be prompted for a password while the script is running, enter "cws" as the password unless you have modified the sql script and changed the cws_user password to something else.
+Note; The error from creating the database may be ignored.

 === Step 3: Configure Wildfly ===